hstsethi/no-frills-dotfiles/readme.md

    I mostly use Imagemagick from command line for cropping, chopping, resizing.
 I just guess the required chop size and it often works.
 For trivial tasks, I use Gimp.

-  See my `crop-sc-status-nav-bar.sh` [script](https://github.com/hstsethi/matrix-scripts) for a practical example.
+  See my `crop-sc-status-nav-bar.sh` script in `privacy-scripts` folder for a practical example.

   Though, this usually has to be done only with mobile screenshots, as on desktop, I use combination of I3 shortcuts, Dmenu, Maim to take cropped screenshots, and save them with  ISO 8601 formatted date followed by input variable collected through Dmenu.
 The shortcut is `$Mod1 + Shift + s`.

 - Navigation Software

     I use Organic Maps, and a simple compass, on both Android and Desktop.
 I scrap important place's coordinates from Google maps and then **locally** bookmark them, export them to KML.

     My mobile doesn't have a precise GPS due to it being debloated.
 Though, I do not need to use map much.
 In case map isn't available, I also have knowledge of primitive methods of navigation including constellations, [stick and shadow method](https://res.cloudinary.com/dkgunni5p/image/upload/primitve-compass-ground_f93fb1.jpg).

+- UFW

+    I used it in past, but it was too slow for my use-case.
+I have, since age 17, switched to Iptables script, `iptables-ovpn-kill-switch.sh`, that automatically extracts all ips, ports from openvpn config file.
+It then blocks all connections except from those ips and only from specific users: root, firefox.
+There is an another user called `nonet` which I use to run commands without internet.

 ## No Frills Dotfiles Manifesto

 - Efficiency, time savings over aesthetic.